cavo789/blog/blog/2024/10/30/docker-python/index.md

 	@echo ""

 .PHONY: remove
-remove: ## App - Stop containers and remove them (you will loose updated files if you do not have locally)
+remove: ## App - Stop containers and remove them (you will lose updated files if you do not have locally)
 	${YAML} docker compose ${ENV} down --remove-orphans --rmi all --volumes

 .PHONY: up